A since long missing witness account

 To this not enough noticed tradition the veterinarian Lina Gustafsson adds a witness report that until today has been missing.
 The veterinarian as testifier finds herself standing in the middle of skin parts, throats, hearts, cut up organs; concrete evidence for deeds, however not perceived as such.
 The matter is depicted hyper realistically without fauna metaphors – ‘under my boots some part from a trachea has got stuck’ – and forms a three months long moment of arthritis, inflammation in the breast, bronchitis, abscesses and cancer in limping, coughing beings showered to be taken down in the dysphonia and panic of carbon dioxide before they are cut with a knife to blead to death and transform into sausage, cutlet, pork loin.

-The speed and the stress are on the maximal, while at the same time all is standing still.
+The speed and the stress are on the maximal while at the same time all is standing still.
 Bodies are forced, beaten with tools, screaming, collapsing in acute stress reaction, trying persistently to escape, resisting.
 It is aridity and tragedy: big-raised bodies equipped with social capacity, mental ability, and olfaction – sharper than Canis lupus familiaris – in constant process of production.

 The course towards participation is relentless.
 From the first pig leaving the crowded transport, scrutinized, and slaughtered without interference, to the first signature soon becoming many more, and then without a thought.
-The veterinarian resists and tries to keep her capacity for empathy and sympathy intact, to see and assist the individuals, but the pace and the high numbers thwarts her exertion.
+The veterinarian resists and tries to keep her capacity for empathy and sympathy intact; to see and assist the individuals, but the pace and the high numbers thwarts her exertion.
 She counts the days as if she were scribbling them down on a prison cell wall: one, two, three until the last eighty fifth day.

 Here, there is no achievable animal welfare, only degrees in hell.
 More or less sickness, many or not so many beatings.
 The only thing that can be done is to kill the animals “a little earlier”.
 Since the wrongdoing is fundamental, everything with the aim of solving or alleviating becomes absurd and the workers, without exception of male gender, may “thump” the all too familiar objects as an honest and logical act: nice ordinary people situated in a paid behavioural role, and the fellow being, the animal, is transformed, from creature to anonymous thing.
 So, the rational mind begins to demand responsibility: Who am I doing or contributing to this?
-Where do I stand in this production process of death, this microcosmos of an apocalypse?
+Where do I stand in this production apparatus of death, this microcosm of doom?

 After the second world war, strategists within the American military discovered an effective method to do away with the human resentment for hurting others; let the soldiers shoot digitally while listening to their favourite music in headphones.
 The method was employed in industrial assembly line production, assisting workers in coping and even performing well in jobs with the highest employee turnover.
 Headphones with music in the ears of the workers facilitated the late modern slaughtering business.